SenneBax/Project-software-engineering/README.md

 Logic has been moved from the simulation class to the appropriate object classes:

-    Vehicle types and parameters are now encapsulated in the Voertuig class
+    Vehicle types and parameters are for example encapsulated in the Voertuig class

     Traffic lights handle their own state updates

     Roads, intersections, and bus stops manage their own data and behavior

+    etc.

 2. Features Implementation